openstack/networking-midonet/doc/source/devref/policies.rst

   E.g. When the gate jobs are known to be broken.
 (In that case, running them would just waste the infra resources.)

-- Do not ignore the result of non-voting jobs.
+- Do not ignore the result of non-voting jobs

   When you merge a patch with non-voting jobs failing, please leave a message to explain why.
 Please make sure that there's a bug filed for the symptom.
   E.g. "Jenkins failures are unrelated to this patch.  bug xxxxxx."

-- Document "recheck" reasons.
+- Document "recheck" reasons

   Writing a comment starting with "recheck" [#recheck_trigger]_ on the gerrit, you can re-trigger jenkins jobs for the patch.